-Jiali Han, Ph.D., is currently Professor and Chair, Department of Epidemiology, Richard M. Fairbanks School of Public Health, and Rachel Cecile Efroymson Professor of Cancer Research at Melvin and Bren Simon Cancer Center, Indiana University, Indianapolis.
+Jiali Han, PhD, is currently professor and chair, Department of Epidemiology, Richard M. Fairbanks School of Public Health, and Rachel Cecile Efroymson professor of cancer research at Melvin and Bren Simon Cancer Center, Indiana University, Indianapolis.
 Dr. Han earned his PhD in Biological Sciences in Public Health from Harvard University in 2004.
 He then joined the faculties of Harvard Medical School and the Harvard School of Public Health.
-Prior to his move to Indianapolis in 2013, he was an Associate Professor of Epidemiology at Harvard School of Public Health, and Associate Professor of Medicine and Dermatology at Brigham and Women’s Hospital and Harvard Medical School.
+Prior to his move to Indianapolis in 2013, he was an associate professor of epidemiology at Harvard School of Public Health, and associate professor of medicine and dermatology at Brigham and Women’s Hospital and Harvard Medical School.

-Dr. Han has been the Principal Investigator on a dozen of NIH grants.
+Dr. Han has been the principal investigator on a dozen of NIH grants.
 He also serves as a key investigator on multiple NIH-funded projects, providing critical expertise in genetic and molecular epidemiology to his collaborators and peers.
-He has published over 180 original research articles in peer-reviewed journals.
+He has published over 240 original research articles in peer-reviewed journals.
+A series of his seminal research findings has been published in high-profile journals and drew enormous attention not only from the scientific community but also from public media.
 Dr. Han has been invited to speak about his research at regional, national, and international scientific meetings.
 He has served as ad hoc reviewer for over 100 peer-reviewed scientific journals.